alebarreto1/alebarreto1/README.md

 ##

 - I live in Brazil.
-- I'm currently studying NodeJS.
+- I'm currently studying about MERN Stack.

 ##
 ### Conect with me: